GENERAL TERMS AND CONDITIONS (T&C)

 2. Only after the vehicle has been approved as roadworthy and registered by the competent authority may the Buyer operate the vehicle.

-4. Within three days from delivery of the vehicle and of the documents needed for registration, the Buyer must submit to the Seller proof of the issuance of the roadworthiness registration of the vehicle by the competent authorities of the Buyer's home country (registration certificate Part II) or, alternative, a letter of confirmation (signed at least by the Buyer) according to the fact that the vehicle was delivered and accepted by the Buyer in their home country.
+4. Within three days from delivery of the vehicle and of the documents needed for registration, the Buyer must submit to the Seller proof of the issuance of the roadworthiness registration of the vehicle by the competent authorities of the Buyer's home country (registration certificate Part II) or, alternatively, a letter of confirmation (signed at least by the Buyer) according to which the vehicle was delivered and accepted by the Buyer in their home country / the country of delivery.

 5. Upon Seller's written request, the Buyer must within 14 days send to the Seller a copy of the relevant registration certificate, issued by the competent authority in the Buyer's home country, or, failing that, send within the same time period a letter of confirmation of the fact that the vehicle has not yet been registered (specifying the reason for non-registration – i.e. because the vehicle is still warehoused on the Buyer's premises and has not been resold).